Raj Ghugare

 Raj Ghugare, Matthieu Geist, Glen Berseth, Benjamin Eysenbach

-This paper explores the link between trajectory stitching and compositional generalization.
+This paper explores the link between trajectory stitching and combinatorial generalization.
 Although stitching is mostly associated with dynamic programming, we show that significant progress (up to 10x) can be made using much simpler techniques.

 AI generated molecule